 All three branches of government (the legislative, the executive, and the judiciary) that make up representative democracy contribute to sustainable development.
 Through representative government, the legislative branch ensures that all citizens have a voice in shaping the law and debating its effects on the environment, economy and society.
 The executive branch develops new policies, regulations, as well as funding and enforcement programs to advance the sustainable development goals.
 The judiciary interprets legislation and works to ensure that laws are impartially applied and enforced.
 Finally, the executive and the judiciary work together to uphold the rule of law, a fundamental value of Canadian society as acknowledged in the preamble to the Canadian Charter of Rights and Freedoms.

 How the Government of Canada contributes

-The Government of Canada supports transparent, accountable and inclusive institutions through legislation and regulatory requirements that contribute to evidence-based decision making and strong environmental enforcement, reporting, and oversight, both domestically and internationally.
+The Government of Canada supports transparent, accountable and inclusive institutions, both domestically and internationally.
+It does this through legislation and regulatory requirements that contribute to the rule of law, a fair and accessible justice system, evidence-based decision making, and strong enforcement, reporting, and oversight.

-In addition to environmental and impact assessments, the Impact Assessment Agency of Canada conducts regional and strategic assessments under the Impact Assessment Act.
-Regional assessments assess effects of current and anticipated physical activities in a specific region.
-They go beyond the scale of project-specific assessments to understand the regional context in areas where resource development is occurring or expected.
+In addition to environmental and impact assessments, the Impact Assessment Agency of Canada conducts regional assessments and strategic assessments under the Impact Assessment Act.
+Regional assessments go beyond the scale of project-specific assessments by analyzing the effects of multiple current and anticipated physical activities in a specific region.
 Meanwhile, strategic assessments examine the Government of Canada's existing or proposed policies, plans, or programs relevant to impact assessment.
-Strategic assessments may also focus on issues relevant to impact assessment.
-Both regional and strategic assessments can help to foster sustainability by taking the interdependence of human-ecological systems and the well-being of present and future generation into consideration.
+Both regional and strategic assessments can help inform the planning and management of cumulative effects (cases where the combined effects of multiple projects exceeds the effects of each project considered on their own).